 - Living World – learning tree and flower names and growing plants in the School Garden

 - Volunteering – organising a charity event and taking part in community service

 - Physical – showing improvement in a chosen sport

 - Learning a new skill or progressing in a current skill

 - Navigation using a compass and OS Maps

 - Recycling and conservation (with Art and Geography)

-At the end of the year, the boys are graded and will receive a certificate and there is a Governors’ Prize for the most outstanding boy in each year group.
+At the end of the year, the pupils are graded and will receive a certificate and there is a Governors’ Prize for the most outstanding pupil in each year group.